-Cargojet's senior secured revolving credit facility (the "Credit Facility") provided by a Canadian chartered bank to the Partnership was renewed in 2010 and amended to facilitate the change in corporate structure as a result of the Arrangement.
+Cargojet's secured revolving credit facility (the "Credit Facility") provided by a Canadian chartered bank to the Partnership was renewed in 2010 and amended to facilitate the change in corporate structure as a result of the Arrangement.
 The Credit Facility was renewed again on July 28, 2012 for a committed term maturing December 31, 2015 with no scheduled repayments of principal required prior to maturity.
-The maximum borrowing amount of the Credit Facility is \$25 million.
+On February 20, 2014, the Company again amended its revolving credit facility.
+The amendment increased the maximum credit limit from \$25 million to \$45 million.
+All other terms and conditions related to the credit facility remain the same.